Your Autumn Garden

 - Plant leeks, Swiss chard, peas, winter lettuce, oriental greens and brassicas.

 - Do a final harvesting of annual herbs.
 Dig up what’s left and add to the compost heap.
+Rosemary and Mint can be nurtured in the autumn months.

 - Plant deciduous fruit trees like peaches, plums, nectarines and apricots.